Explore Torridon (Scotland) on foot

-Torridon’s reputation is wholly justified.
-A landscape of towering buttresses & a primeval feel.
+Torridon is in Wester Ross, Scotland.
+It’s an area on the west coast which has some of the most dramatic, broody scenery you could wish for.
+Torridon’s reputation in Scotland is wholly justified.
+A landscape of towering buttresses & a primeval feel – it is a very special area to visit even if you’re not hiking.
 For many this magnificent area provides the finest mountain days anywhere.
 I need say little more other than this holiday requires a good head for heights.

 The whole area is one of our favourite places to visit.
 The mountains here are unique, the area is really quiet and the views are to die for.
 The Torridon hills look across to the Cuillin range on Skye, to the West and through to ridge after ridge of towering ridges on the mainland.